Depth-Wise Attention (DWAtt): A Layer Fusion Method for Data-Efficient Classification: Motivation Hypothesis

-A common goal when designing deeper networks is increasing their ability to represent longer chains of abstraction in different data domains and training objectives.
-As the model optimizes for a specific task, seemingly \emph{unneeded} information is ignored.
-More general patterns that could benefit different downstream tasks become less likely to pass through to later layers and to the model's final representation.
+A common goal when designing deeper networks is enhancing their ability to represent deeper chains of abstraction in different data domains and training objectives.
+As the model is tuned for a specific task, seemingly \emph{unneeded} information is ignored.
+More general patterns that could benefit different downstream tasks become less likely to pass through intermediate layers to the final representation.

-Some properties of such base models (like large language models) may implicitly mitigate this effect---by leveraging the larger parameter capacity and the increased width.
+Some base models (like Large Language Models) posses properties which may implicitly mitigate this effect---by leveraging their large parameter capacity and increased width.
 The additional parameters enable memorizing more subtleties or idiosyncrasies of the training data, while the increased model width allows for a less compact final representation, which may let through patterns not \emph{directly} used by the general language modeling objective of choice.
 Some tasks may need such low-level knowledge across a large example space \citep{liu2021understanding}.
 A similar problem is the strength and clarity of gradients into earlier intermediate layers.
 Methods to alleviate this include skip connections \citep{resnet}, and alternatives to full back-propagation \citep{DFA}.

-In this spirit, we propose an add-on module that can be added to any pretrained deep sequence model to combine the representations of its intermediate layers to adapt better to novel tasks.
-To investigate our proposed modules, we experiment with the following tasks: \captiona{} Named Entity Recognition (\newterm{NER}) in the few-shot setting on the \dataset{CoNLL-03} and \dataset{WikiAnn} datasets, \captionb{} Masked Language Modeling (\newterm{MLM}) on a small text dataset (\dataset{WikiText-2}) in two settings: Finetuning (\newterm{FT}) and Feature Extraction (\newterm{FE}). \paragraph{Adapting to New Tasks.} For many pretraining projects, an important performance signal is often its ability to adapt to novel language tasks, with the intent to exploit general language understanding from general self-supervised tasks like \oldterm{MLM} on large datasets.
+We propose an add-on module that can augment any pretrained deep sequence model by combining the representations of its intermediate layers to adapt better to novel tasks.
+To investigate our proposed modules, we experiment with the following tasks: \captiona{} Named Entity Recognition (\newterm{NER}) in the few-shot setting on the \dataset{CoNLL-03} and \dataset{WikiAnn} datasets, and \captionb{} Masked Language Modeling (\newterm{MLM}) on a small text dataset (\dataset{WikiText-2}).
+Two settings are considered: Finetuning (\newterm{FT}) and Feature Extraction (\newterm{FE}).

+\paragraph{Adapting to New Tasks.} For many pretraining projects, adaptability to novel language tasks is a crucial performance signal. it allows one to exploit general language understanding from self-supervised tasks like \oldterm{MLM} on large datasets.

-Metrics in this case can include: \captiona{} Performance compared to a model trained from scratch on task data, \captionb{} the time to convergence, and \captionc{} the size of needed task training data to achieve the desired performance.
+Useful signals include: \captiona{} Performance versus a model trained on task-specific data only, \captionb{} time to convergence, and \captionc{} size of the needed task data to achieve the desired performance.